springbov/dndsrd5.2_markdown/src/03_Classes/02_Bard.md

 - Gain the following traits from the Core Bard Traits table: Hit Point Die, proficiency in one skill of your choice, proficiency with one Musical Instrument of your choice, and training with Light armor.
 - Gain the Bard's level 1 features, which are listed in the Bard Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+### Bard Class Features

+As a Bard, you gain the following class features when you reach the specified Bard levels.
+These features are listed in the Bard Features table.

 Table: Bard Features: ——Spell Slots per Spell Level——

 | Level | Proficiency Bonus | Class Features                      | Bardic Die | Cantrips | Prepared Spells   | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |